 Optional: Alarm Clock; battery operated lantern; bicycle and bike helmet; book of faith; camera; camp chair; Cub Scout handbook; fishing gear; glow sticks (great to keep track of your kids at night and to play games); lockable footlocker; money for trading post; shower shoes; snacks (do not keep in tent); sports drinks or flavor packets for water (to help keep Scouts hydrated); sunglasses

 Adults also need to bring a copy for camp:

 1. Youth Protection Training, copy of certificate for every adult;

 2. Hazardous Weather Training, copy of certificate for one adult in the group (taken online within past years).

 What NOT to bring to camp: Alcohol, electronics/game equipment, firearms, guns and ammunition, illegal drugs, liquid fuel lanterns or stoves, pets, scooters, skates, skateboards, valuables

-- Every adult attending Bovay Scout Ranch must be familiar with the complete Leader’s Guide, Bovay’s Policies and Procedures, and the Guide to Safe Scouting.
+- Every adult attending Bovay Scout Ranch must be familiar with the Leader’s Guide which includes council policies and procedures, and the Guide to Safe Scouting.